Distortion matrix approach for ultrasound imaging of random scattering media: Results

 Figure~\ref{fig_reverb}B shows $\Rxx(z)$ at depth $z=25$ mm.
 The brightness of its diagonal coefficients is characteristic of singly-scattered echoes~\cite{Badon2016,Blondel2018,Lambert2019}.
 In fact, the diagonal of $\Rxx(z)$ corresponds to the line at depth $z$ of a confocal or compounded~\cite{Montaldo2009} ultrasound image $\mathcal{I}\left(\mathbf{r} \right)$ :

 Figure\ \ref{acqfig}B displays the resulting image $\mathcal{I}(\mathbf{r})$ of the phantom and plexiglass system.
-This image was created under an assumption of a homogeneous medium, with a speed of sound of $c=1800$ m/s used to calculate $ \mathbf{T}_0$ and $\mathbf{G}_0$ (Eqs.~\ref{Gzp_eq} and \ref{Gz_eq}).
+This image was created under an assumption of a homogeneous medium, with a speed of sound of $c=1800$ m/s used to calculate \laura{$ \mathbf{P}_0$} and $\mathbf{G}_0$ (Eqs.~\ref{Gzp_eq} and \ref{Gz_eq}).
 This value of $c$ was not chosen based on any \textit{a priori} knowledge of the medium, but rather as the value which gives the least aberrated image by eye -- a trial and error method typically used by medical practitioners and technicians.
 However, even with this optimal value for $c$, the image in Fig.\ \ref{acqfig}B remains strongly degraded by the plexiglass layer for two reasons: (1) multiple reverberations between the plexiglass walls and the probe have induced strong horizontal specular echoes, and (2) the input and output focal spots are strongly distorted (Fig.\ \ref{focusfig}C-D) because of the mismatch between the homogeneous propagation model and the heterogeneous reality.
-In the following, we show that a matrix approach to wave imaging is particularly appropriate to correct for these two issues.
+In the following, we show that a matrix approach to wave imaging is particularly appropriate to correct for these two issues. \alex{A flow chart summarizing all the mathematical operations involved in this process is provided in \textit{SI Appendix} (Fig.~\alex{S1})}.